Abnoxious-rafi/Home_automation/README.md

     2.We can use Xor property to hide or encrypy data like (Time ^ password ^ extra) 3.We can use cheaper components for cost cutting.
     4.Anyone can use pre-build blutooth controller in play store or make their own app to accss remotely.
+    5.We used difference of starting time and present time to detect if the time is over for a device to turn off or not